Alysscendre/HackingDays2023/readme.md

 ## Scaleway CLI Autocompletion

 If Scaleway CLI autocompletion is not already loaded, the code automatically loads the autocompletion script for the scw command.
 This enables autocompletion for all Scaleway CLI commands.

-Make sure to have the Scaleway CLI installed and initialized before using the autocompletion feature.

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.